-Figure 3: Photos of the Moving bed biofilm reactor (a: manhole of the underground concrete reactor, together with the electrical cabinet; b & c: Inside view of the MBBR during mixing by aeration and without mixing, respectively; d: Big bags with AnoxKTM5 carriers, each 2.25 m3)
+Figure 4: Photos of the Moving Bed Bioreactor (a: manhole of the underground concrete reactor, together with the electrical cabinet; b & c: Inside view of the MBBR during mixing by aeration and without mixing, respectively; d: Big bags with Anox $K^{TM}$ 5 carriers, each 2.25 $m^3$ )

-Results (Drainage season 2020-2021)
+Results (Drainage seasons 2020-2021, 2021-2022 and 2022-2023)

-Characteristics of the Drainage water
+1. Characteristics of the Drainage water

+An overview of the most important characteristics (flow rate, temperature & pH) and the composition of the drainage water is summarized in Table 1.
 The drainage season 2020-2021 started at the end of October 2020 (22 October 2020) and stopped at the end of May 2021 (31 May 2021).
-During this period a total amount of 2910 m3 drainage water was treated by the MBBR installation.
-An overview of the most important characteristics (flow rate, temperature and pH) and the composition of the drainage water is given in Table 1.
-The flow rate differs between 1.2 m3/day and 41.2 m3/day, whereas the low flow rates are measured in the beginning and at the end of the drainage season and the high flow rates during December and March.
-The pH remains stable around a value of 6.5 and the temperature fluctuates between 6.0°C and 14.9°C. Figure 4 shows the evolution of the temperature of the drainage water throughout the whole drainage season.
+During this period, the flow rate differs between 1.2 m/day and 41.2 m/day, whereas the low flow rates are measured in the beginning and at the end of the drainage season and the high flow rates during December and March.
+The pH remains stable around a value 6.5 and the temperature fluctuates between 6.0°C and 14.9°C. Figure 5 shows the evolution of the temperature of the drainage water throughout the drainage season 2020-2021.
 Also the evolution of the average day temperature is represented.
 The highest temperatures are observed in the beginning and at the end of the drainage season, reaching values of almost 15°C. The coldest temperature, i.e., 6°C, is measured on 19 February 2021 (Day 120), situated in the middle of the drainage season.
 The average day temperatures are in most cases lower than the temperature of the drainage water.
 Certainly, when the average day temperature drops below 0°C, only a slight decrease of the temperature of the drainage water is observed.
 The underground concept prevents that the temperature of the drainage water will decrease below 5°C, which is necessary to guarantee activity of the denitrifying biofilm in the MBBR.
 Only in October (at the start of the drainage season), low nitrate concentrations were measured, i.e., 1.4 mgNO3-N/L on 22 October 2020 and 2.8 mgNO3-N/L on 30 October 2020.
 In the beginning of November, the nitrate concentration suddenly increases towards values above 30 mgNO3-N/L. From this point on until the end of March, the nitrate content was stable, resulting in an average concentration of 34.6 mgNO3-N/L. In April and May, this average concentration decreases with 30.6% towards 24 mgNO3-N/L.